lomorage/homepage/content/installation.md

 ### Lomorage Service

 You can choose which version of Lomorage to download based on your perference.
 Running lomorage service on Windows or OSX give you better performance compared with on Raspberry Pi, the uploading and accessing the backup will be faster, but running Windows or OSX is not energy efficient as using Raspberry Pi.
+If using Raspberry Pi, you don't need worry about the electricity bill, it is only [about 5$ a year](https://raspberrypi.stackexchange.com/questions/5033/how-much-energy-does-the-raspberry-pi-consume-in-a-day)

 <p align="center">